thehaohcm/DevOpsLabs/Terraform/README.md

 drift: conflict/error between current infrastructures and terraform code

 terraform data source: retrieve and read info from cloud providers to use in .tf file

+Terraform default manage 10 operations in parallel but can be modified using -parallism flag. ex: terraform apply -parallism=5

+Besides Terraform (acquired by IBM), OpenTofu is a opensource of Terraform (folk).
+We can download and use it with cmd tofu

 ## License